 Preferred citation: Oral history interview with William G. East, by Rick Harmon, SR 1213, Oregon Historical Society Research Library.

 Forms part of the United States District Court Oral History Project.

-Incomplete transcript (8 pages) and summary (15 pages) are available for in-person use at the Oregon Historical Society Research Library.
+A summary (15 pages) is available for in-person use at the Oregon Historical Society Research Library.

 Description control element

 Finding aid based on DACS (Describing Archives: A Content Standard), 2nd Edition.